kick-mind/date-src/src/README.md

 >  the first calendar you add to the Calendars collection is set as the default calendar.
 You can change the default Calendar of your project at any time.

 ## DateTime Object
-DateTime object is the main object of the Tick library.
+DateTime object is the main object of Tick library.
 It stores date and time values.
-While creating DateTime objects, you should provide following parameters:
+While creating DateTime object, you should provide following parameters:

 - Calendar: A Calendar object (like Gregorian, Hijri, ...)
 - Zone: A Zone object (like UTC, local zone , ...)